floft/meta-ecam/README.md

 This is a layer that provides *ecam-console-image* with a modified Linux 3.2 kernel and includes the TI DSP drivers for use with the [e-CAM56 37x GSTIX](http://www.e-consystems.com/5MP-Gumstix-Camera.asp) camera.
-The camera driver is not included and will have to be copied from the CD provided with the camera, but it should insert properly (hence the reason for the modified 3.2 kernel).
+The camera driver is will be built along with the 3.2 kernel.

 ----